Munter/assetviz/README.md

 # AssetViz

-A command line web application source code visualization tool.
+Assetviz is a web application code base visualization tool.
+Generate a self encapsulated html-file with a force directed graph representing the assets in your project and their relations.

+As an added bonus this also works with any web page url as well.

 ![Example](https://raw.github.com/munter/assetviz/master/example/assetviz.png)